 Missouri is among 14 states that haven’t expanded Medicaid.
 Under the ACA, states can expand Medicaid to childless, able-bodied adults under 65 who earn up to 138% of the federal poverty level.
 Missouri currently has 124,000 uninsured residents who could access health insurance if the state extended eligibility for Medicaid.

 Missouri’s Marketplace Enrollment

 Missouri uses the federal exchange at HealthCare.gov for enrollment in ACA qualified health plans.
-Sign up for 2021 plans start on November 1, 2020 and end on December 15, 2020.
+Sign-up for 2022 plans start on November 1, 2021 and end on January 15, 2022.

 If you miss buying a plan this year, you may be able to shop for 2021 plans if you have a qualifying life event.

 Buying Missouri Health Insurance for Individuals, Families, and Self-Employed Entrepreneurs